 waivers, including waivers requested by recipients and on behalf of subrecipients.
 More information on Buy America waivers can be found in Section 5.2 of the Field Materials Manual Special Notice to Contractors.

 If a Contractor desires to pursue a waiver they shall notify the CDOT Project Engineer who will then submit it to the CDOT Materials & Geotechnical Services Unit, Pavement Design and Documentation Services Program.
 The Pavement Design and Documentation Services Program will review it and forward it to the FHWA Division Office for consideration.

+A Contractor’s decision to pursue any waivers on the project shall not waive or otherwise nullify any provisions of the Contract.
+In addition, the time to obtain a waiver shall be considered a non-excusable, non-compensable delay and Liquidated Damages (per Subsection 108.09) will be enforced should the Contract Time (original or as amended) expire due to the approval or non-approval of a waiver.

+The Contractor will not be entitled to an extension of contract time due to the approval or non-approval of a waiver and no such claim will be considered.